 You may also have the option of taking out an interruptible contract, which gives the National Grid or your local distributor the power to temporarily cut off your electricity supply during peak times and periods of high demand, to help ease pressure on the network.

 The obvious disadvantage is that there will be times when your supply is interrupted, meaning it may not be suitable if you do a lot of business or have critical systems running during these peak hours.
 But if you can operate without these interruptions having much of an impact, the cheaper rates you pay for electricity could help to significantly cut your bills.

 What is peak demand?

-Peak demand is when energy supply is expected to be at its highest point over a set period of time, and is often used to help set energy prices for industrial businesses.
+Peak demand is when energy supply is expected to be at its highest point over a set period, and is often used to help set energy prices for industrial businesses.

 What is large site peak day demand?